-The transit alternative was eliminated for not meeting the project purpose, specifically for not allowing Heber City to meet their vision for the historic town center, and for its similarity with a no-action scenario.
+The transit alternative was eliminated for not meeting the project purpose and for its similarity to a no-action scenario.
 Heber City's general plan, Heber City Envision 2050, identifies oil tanker trucks as an impediment to meeting the City's vision for the historic town center.
-The transit alternative would not support regional mobility or remove oil tanker trucks from Main Street.
+The transit alternative would not support regional mobility or decrease the number of oil tanker trucks on Main Street.
 Additionally, the transit alternative would not remove enough traffic from Main Street to improve local mobility (that is, congestion issues would remain) and would therefore also not allow Heber City to meet their downtown vision.
-Expanding transit would benefit the Heber Valley but not enough to address the transportation needs for this project.
-For these reasons, this alternative does not satisfy the project's purpose.